luna-ml/luna-action/README.md

 # Luna ML Github action

-This Github action helps to verify [Luna ML Leaderboard](https://github.com/luna-ml/luna) projects files, evaluate and score locally on pullrequest.
+This Github action helps to verify [Luna ML](https://github.com/luna-ml/luna) projects files, evaluate and score locally on Pull Request.
 So it can be verified before when a new project or a new model is submitted.

-After pullrequest merge, this action sync the changes with Luna ML server.
+After pullrequest merges, this action syncs the changes with the Luna ML server.

-If you're staring a new leaderboard project, you can start from [Luna project template](https://github.com/luna-ml/luna-project-template).
+If you're starting a new leaderboard project, you can start from [Luna project template](https://github.com/luna-ml/luna-project-template).
+See the [Quickstart](https://luna-ml.github.io/luna/quickstart/index.html) guide for more details.

 ## Usage